-Apple’s new iOS 15 operating system is finally out of beta and available to download.
-The software brings a massive list of changes to the iPhone including upgrades to Messages, Maps, and a whole lot more.
+Apple’s iOS 15.1 update is finally out of beta and available to download.
+The software brings new changes to the iPhone including new features, bug fixes, and security patches.

-iOS 15 is an important upgrade and most iPhone users should install it in the near future.
-That being said, it’s difficult to predict how the new operating system will impact your iPhone’s performance.
+iOS 15.1.1 and iOS 15.1 are important upgrades and most iPhone users should install them in the near future.
+That being said, it’s difficult to predict how Apple’s new software will impact your iPhone’s performance.

 While some of you could see a boost to your iPhone’s performance, others will run into frustrating bugs and performance issues.
 And this is precisely why it’s important to do some prep work before you start the installation.
 A little work ahead of time could help you avoid serious problems.

-If you notice bugs or performance on iOS 15, you can downgrade your iPhone’s software back to iOS 14.
-Apple is signing on iOS 14.8.
-However, you can’t move your phone’s software back to anything older than iOS 14.8.
+If you notice bugs or performance on iOS 15.1, note that you can no longer downgrade your iPhone’s software back to iOS 15.0.2.
+You can’t move your phone’s software back to anything older than iOS 15.0.2 either.

-So if you’re having a good experience on a version of iOS that’s older than iOS 14.8, moving your phone to iOS 15 is a big deal.
+So if you’re having a good experience on iOS 15.0.2 or older, moving your phone to iOS 15.1.1 or iOS 15.1 is a big deal.
 Once you make the move, there’s no going back.

-With that in mind, we want to help you prepare for the transition from iOS 14 to iOS 15.
-This guide will take you step-by-step through the process we use before we tap install.
+With that in mind, we want to help you prepare for the transition from iOS 14 to iOS 15 or your current version of iOS 15 to iOS 15.1.1 or iOS 15.1 This guide will take you step-by-step through the process we use before we tap install.

 Backup Your Data

 This step is extremely important.
 If you don't have a ton of time to devote to the pre-installation process, make sure you at least do this.